Medical Assistant

 Financial aid is available to help you pay for your education.
 It can come in the form of grants, loans, federal work-study, military and veterans benefits, division of vocational rehabilitation benefits, and scholarships.

-Students in the Medical Assistant program (2 year part-time option) may not be eligible to receive full financial aid, due to Department of Education regulations on how credits are recognized.
+Students in the Medical Assistant program (1.5 and 2 year part-time options) may not be eligible to receive full financial aid, due to Department of Education regulations on how credits are recognized.
 For more information contact your campus Financial Aid Advisor.

 Medical Assistant